George Brown Papers, Drafts of the Quebec Resolutions, Amended Distribution of Powers (“General Legislature”) (21 October 1864)

 By: George Brown

-Citation: George Brown Papers, Drafts of the Quebec Resolutions, Amended Federal Division of Powers, October 12th, 1864 (MG 24, B 40, Vol. 21, p.
+Citation: George Brown Papers, Drafts of the Quebec Resolutions, Amended Distribution of Powers (“General Legislature”), October 12th, 1864 (MG 24, B 40, Vol. 21, p.
 3746).

 Other formats: Click here to view the original document (PDF).

-Click here for our e-book, The Quebec Resolutions: Including Several Never-Published Preliminary Drafts by George Brown and John A. Macdonald & a Collection of all Previously-Published Primary Documents Relating to the Conference (Calgary: Canadian Constitution Foundation, 2021).
+Click for our e-book from which the transcription and footnotes come from: Charles Dumais, The Quebec Resolutions: Including Several Never-Published Preliminary Drafts by George Brown and John A. Macdonald & a Collection of all Previously-Published Primary Documents Relating to the Conference, Second Edition (Calgary: Canadian Constitution Foundation, 2025).

-Note: The text also contains handwritten notes and other marginalia.
-Click here to view an explanatory document on how we have transcribed handwritten notes.
+Note: The original text also contains handwritten notes and other marginalia.
+Click here to view an explanatory document on how we have transcribed handwritten notes from the publication mentioned above (Dumais, Quebec Resolutions, 2025).
+The footnote numbers (endnotes on our website) may not match because in the book the numbers restart for each page, but on our website, they are continual.

 Confidential.